vfaraji89/manifest26-00.01/README.md

 ## My Story 📖

 In high school, I didn't have a bag.
-I didn't have books.
+I didn't have extra books (except formal educational books).
 I didn't have the resources that others took for granted.

 Today, I have **GitHub**.
 I have **millions of repositories**.
 I have **GitHub Copilot as my teacher**.
 I have access to the same knowledge as anyone in Silicon Valley - **for free**.